wieslawsoltes/Xaml.Behaviors/docfx/articles/interactivity/xmlns-definitions.md

 ## What does this mean?

-This means that you do not need to declare separate XML namespaces (like `xmlns:i="clr-namespace:Avalonia.Xaml.Interactivity;assembly=Avalonia.Xaml.Interactivity"`) to use behaviors, triggers, and actions in your XAML.
+This means that you do not need to declare separate XML namespaces (like `xmlns:i="clr-namespace:Avalonia.Xaml.Interactivity;assembly=Xaml.Behaviors.Interactivity"`) to use behaviors, triggers, and actions in your XAML.

 Instead, you can use them directly under the default Avalonia namespace, or any prefix mapped to it.